 We have also included a few links for extra tips about stopping the breastfeeding relationship at the end of this page.

 Feel free to leave your questions and comments below.

 by Kasi (Pennsylvania)

-“Help, my 11th month old daughter will not stop feeding from my breast.
+“Help, my 11th-month-old daughter will not stop feeding on my breast.
 I'm trying to get her on the bottle, but she just cries and cries... please help